pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 2. Delete the entire "import" directory on the machine hosting `tikv-importer`.

 3. Delete all tables and databases created on the TiDB cluster, if needed.

+## Why does TiDB Lightning report the `could not find first pair, this shouldn't happen` error?

+This error occurs possibly because the number of files opened by TiDB Lightning exceeds the system limit when TiDB Lightning reads the sorted local files.
+In the Linux system, you can use the `ulimit -n` command to confirm whether the value of this system limit is too small.
+It is recommended that you adjust this value to `1000000` (`ulimit -n 1000000`) during Lightning import.